Labor wants all Australians to have access to a free bulk billing doctor.

 Since we've come to Government, Labor has reversed this cut - allowing local clinics to recruit more doctors to deliver bulk-billing services.

-Delivering Medicare Coverage to MRI Machines for Wyndham:
+Medicare Coverage for MRI Machines for Wyndham

 For too long, locals have had to travel to Sunshine or Geelong to access MRI scans covered by Medicare.
 I’ve been campaigning for almost a decade to get a Medicare MRI Licence for Wyndham.